 Deficits are generated when the carbon intensity of a specific fuel exceeds the clean fuel standard in a given year.
 Credits are generated when the carbon intensity of a specific fuel is lower than the clean fuel standard in a given year.
 To be in compliance, a regulated party must balance the number of deficits and credits generated in a compliance period.

 For this rulemaking, the fiscal and economic impacts relates to the change in the amount of deficits and credits that are generated as a result of the proposed rule changes.
-Table 3 compares how many credits are generated with the current clean fuel standards and the proposed ones for select fuels.
+Table 3 compares how many credits are generated with the current clean fuel standards and the proposed standards for select fuels.
 Deficits are shown as negative credits.